 God Spares Noah: The Ark

-13 God said to Noah, “I will bring an end to all flesh, for the earth is filled with violence through them.
+13 God said to Noah, “I will bring an end to all flesh, for the earth is filled with violence because of them.
 I will destroy them and the earth.
 14 Make a ship of gopher wood.
-You shall make rooms in the ship, and shall seal it inside and outside with pitch.
+You shall make rooms in the ship and shall seal it inside and outside with pitch.
 15 This is how you shall make it.
-The length of the ship shall be 300 cubits, its width 50 cubits, and its height 30 cubits.
-16 You shall make a roof in the ship, and you shall finish it to a cubit upward.
-You shall set the door of the ship in its side.
+The length of the ship shall be 450 feet, its width 75 feet, and its height 45 feet.
+16 You shall make a roof for the ship, and you shall leave an opening eighteen inches from the top.
+You shall set the door of the ship on its side.
 You shall make it with lower, second, and third levels.
-17 I, yes I, will bring the flood of waters on this earth, to destroy all flesh having the breath of life from under the sky.
-Everything in the earth will die.
+17 I, yes I, will bring the floodwaters on this earth, to destroy all flesh having the breath of life from under the sky.
+Everything on the earth will die.

 18 But I will establish my covenant with you.
 You shall come into the ship, you, your sons, your wife, and your sons’ wives with you.

-19 Of every living thing of all flesh, you shall bring two of every sort into the ship, to keep them alive with you.
+19 Of every living thing of all flesh, you shall bring two of every kind into the ship, to keep them alive with you.
 They shall be male and female.

-21 Take with you some of all food that is eaten, and gather it to yourself; and it will be for food for you, and for them.”
+21 Take with you all of the food that is eaten and gather it to yourself, and it will be for food for you, and for them.”
 22 Thus Noah did.
 He did all that God commanded him.

 Animals in the Ark